 Materials and Procedure

-For each of the four highly polarized issues (Climate Change, Universal Health Care, Death Penalty, and Slavery), participants were first asked to estimate the proportion of the US population in 2018 that would be in support of the issues.
+For each of the four highly polarized issues (Climate Change, Universal Health Care, Death Penalty, and Slavery), participants were first asked to estimate the proportion of the US population in 2018 that would be in support of [topic].
 Then, participants were given information about social consensus on each of these four issues.
 To manipulate the perception of social consensus, participants were randomized into a ‘high social consensus’ or ‘low social consensus’ condition.
-In both conditions, participants were given feedback consisting of the base rate of support that the general American public (in 2018) had for the four highly polarized issues.
-Participants in the ‘high social consensus’ condition saw results that were 20% higher than the true base rate.
-Participants in our ‘low social consensus’ condition saw results that were 20% lower than the true base rate.
+In both conditions, participants were given feedback consisting of the base rate of support that the general American public (in 2018) had for [topic].
+Except for the topic of slavery, participants in the ‘high social consensus’ condition saw results that were 20% higher than the true base rate, and participants in our ‘low social consensus’ condition saw results that were 20% lower than the true base rate.
 For example, if 65% of Americans agree that the Death Penalty is necessary in the US, the high social consensus condition would be told that 85% agree, and the low social consensus condition would be told that 45% agree.

-After the social consensus information, participants are asked to indicate their degree of surprise at the stated level of public support and estimate levels of public levels support in 2023.
-Participants are then asked to identify their level of support for each of each of the four highly polarized issues.
+After the social consensus information, participants were asked to indicate their degree of surprise at the stated level of public support and estimate levels of public levels support in 2023.
+Participants were then asked to identify their level of support for each [topic].
+Next, participants completed individual difference measures on deontological and utilitarian orientation.
 Utilitarian reasoning can be defined as ethical judgement based on outcomes, not intentions.
-In contrast, Deontological reasoning can be defined as ethical judgement based on whether or not behavior adheres to a preconceived set of ‘rules’, this includes concepts like ‘rights’, ‘ideals’, and explicitly recorded law.Finally, participants completed several individual difference measures and provided demographic information.
+Likewise, deontological reasoning can be defined as ethical judgement based on whether or not behavior adheres to a preconceived set of ‘rules’, this includes concepts like ‘rights’, ‘ideals’, and explicitly recorded law.
+These differences directly impact openness to attitude change as well as the effectiveness of persuasion (Brady and Wheeler, 1996).
+For example, prior research on the interaction between social consensus and deontology indicates that higher levels of deontological orientation results in less conformation to social consensus (Pincus, 2014).
+Finally, participants provided demographic information; see Appendix A for a complete listing of Study 1 materials.

 Measures

 Primary Outcome.
-Participant support for the highly polarized issues was captured as continuous variable ranging from strong disagreement (0) to strong agreement (100) with the following statements: 1) “Greenhouse gas emissions generated by human activity has and will continue to change Earth's climate” (Climate Change); 2) “The US government needs to implement Universal Health Care because basic population needs are not being met.”
-(Universal Healthcare); 3) “Capital Punishment (the Death Penalty) is necessary in the US” (Death Penalty), and 4) “Slavery, forced labor, and human trafficking are violations of human rights.”
+Participant support for [topic] was captured as continuous variable ranging from strong disagreement (0) to strong agreement (100) with the following statements: 1) “Greenhouse gas emissions generated by human activity has and will continue to change Earth's climate” (Climate Change); 2) “The US government needs to implement Universal Health Care because basic population needs are not being met.”
+(Universal Health Care); 3) “Capital Punishment (the Death Penalty) is necessary in the US” (Death Penalty), and 4) “Slavery, forced labor, and human trafficking are violations of human rights.”
 (Slavery).

 Secondary Outcomes.
-Estimates of public support for the four highly polarized issues were obtained by asking participants to estimate what percentage of the American public would agree with the above statements.
+Estimates of public support for [topic] were obtained by asking participants to estimate what percentage of the American public would agree with the above statements.
 Participants provided a number ranging from 0-100%.
 Separate estimates were obtained for 2018 and 2023.
 Participants were also asked to rate how ‘surprised’ they were at the 2018 social consensus information provided.
 Surprise was measured with a 5-point Likert scale ranging from ‘Not Surprised’ (1) to ‘Very Surprised’ (5).